On quantitative Laplace-type convergence results for some exponential probability measures, with two applications: Applications

 In addition, assume that for any $\theta \in \rset^p$ with $\normLigne{\theta} = 1$, we have $\mu (\ensembleLigne{x \in \rset^d}{\langle \theta, G(x) \rangle < 0}) > 0$.
 Then there exists a unique macrocanonical distribution with constraint $G$ and reference measure $\mu$ denoted $\pi^\star$.
 In addition, there exists $\theta^\star \in \rset^p$ such that for any $x \in \rset^d$

 \end{proposition}

-We refer to \cite{de2021maximum} for a relaxation of these conditions and a detailed study of the macrocanonical model. \Cref{prop:gibbs_measure} ensures that macrocanonical distributions can be written as Gibbs measures.
+We refer to \cite{de2021maximum} for a relaxation of these conditions and a detailed study of the macrocanonical distribution. \Cref{prop:gibbs_measure} ensures that macrocanonical distributions can be written as Gibbs measures.
 We emphasize that these distributions satisfy a constraint in expectation.
-An alternative way to define maximum entropy models under constraints is to ensure almost sure equality.
-This tighter constraint yields new maximum entropy models called microcanonical distributions.
+An alternative way to define maximum entropy distributions under constraints is to ensure almost sure equality.
+This tighter constraint yields new maximum entropy distributions called microcanonical distributions.